Pärnu: History

 Pärnu or Old Pärnu (Perona, Pernau, Alt-Pernau, Vana-Pärnu), which was founded by the bishop of Ösel–Wiek c.
 1251, suffered heavily under pressure of the concurrent town, and was finally destroyed c.
 1600.
-Another town, Embeke (later Neu-Pernau, Uus-Pärnu) was founded by the Livonian Order, who began building an Ordensburg nearby in 1265.
+Another town, Embeke (later Neu-Pernau, Uus-Pärnu) was founded by the Teutonic Order, who began building an ordensburg nearby in 1265.
 The latter town, then known by the German name of Pernau, was a member of the Hanseatic League and an important ice-free harbor for Livonia.

-The Polish–Lithuanian Commonwealth took control of town between 1560 and 1617; the Poles and Lithuanians fought the Swedes nearby in 1609.
-Sweden took control of the town during the 16th-century Livonian War as part of Swedish Livonia, although it was not formally ceded by Poland-Lithuania until the 1660 Treaty of Oliva.
-Sweden then lost Livonia to the Russian Empire in the 1710 Capitulation of Estonia and Livonia and the 1721 Treaty of Nystad, following the Great Northern War; the city also bore the name Пернов—an "adapted" German name—among the Russians.
-It belonged to the Imperial Russian Governorate of Livonia until 1917, when it was transferred to the short-lived Autonomous Governorate of Estonia.
-The city is occasionally referred to as Pyarnu, an incorrect reverse-transliteration from the Russian Пярну.
+The Polish–Lithuanian Commonwealth took control of town between 1560 and 1617; the Poles and Lithuanians fought the armies of the Kingdom of Sweden nearby in 1609.
+Sweden took control of the town during the 1558–1583 Livonian War and it became part of Swedish Livonia.
+In 1617, during the Polish–Swedish War of 1617–1618, Swedish forces assaulted the town on two occasions, failing once in July 1617, and later succeeding in August of the same year.

-The town became part of independent Estonia in 1918 following World War I and the Estonian War of Independence.

-The city was occupied by the Soviet Red Army along with the rest of Estonia in 1940 during World War II, and its German population fled the town.
-It was briefly occupied by Germany from 1941 until 1944 before it was liberated by the Soviet Union during its counteroffensives.
-Pärnu then continued as being part of the Estonian Soviet Socialist Republic from 1944 to 1991, when Estonia restored its independence.

-During the Great Northern War, the Academia Gustavo-Carolina in Dorpat (cf. University of Tartu) was relocated from Dorpat to Pärnu from 1699 to 1710.
+The Academia Gustavo-Carolina (predecessor of modern University of Tartu) was relocated from Tartu (Dorpat) to Pärnu in 1699, and operated there until 1710.
 The university has still maintained a branch campus in Pärnu to this day (1,000 students in the 2004/2005 school year).

+During the 1700–1721 Great Northern War, the Kingdom of Sweden then lost Pärnu along with the rest of Livonia to the Tsardom of Russia in the 1710 Capitulation of Estonia and Livonia and the 1721 Treaty of Nystad, following the Great Northern War; the city also bore the name Пернов—an "adapted" German name—among the Russians.

+Pärnu belonged to the Governorate of Livonia of the Russian Empire until 1917, when it was transferred to the short-lived autonomous Governorate of Estonia.

+The city became part of independent Estonia in 1918 following World War I. During World War II, Estonia was invaded and occupied by the Soviet army in June 1940.
+Estonia (and Pärnu) was occupied by Nazi Germany from 1941 until 1944.
+After the war, Pärnu was part of Soviet-occupied Estonia until 1991, when Estonia restored its independence.